jhoneill/jhoneill.github.io/_posts/2022-03-05-NumberFormats.md

     - .NET
     - Formatting
 ---
 After multiple false-starts on an all-in-one guide to how PowerShell translates what we *type* into numbers or dates, and how it translates them back into something we can *read*, I've decided to split the content up, so this is the first part of three.

-Starting with something well known: we can just write a decimal number and PowerShell processes it as a "numeric literal" when that makes sense.
+Starting with something well known: we can just write a decimal number and PowerShell processes it as a "numeric literal" when doing that makes sense.
 For example:

 ```powershell-interactive
     ps > $x = 2 + 2 ; $x ; $x.GetType()